18520339/facebook-data-extraction/README.md

 | 2️⃣ &nbsp;[Mbasic or Automation tools + IP hiding techniques](#2) | Depend **(\*)**     | Checkpoint           | Safest                  | Hard       | Slowest          |
 | 3️⃣ &nbsp;[Run JS directly at the DevTools Console](#3)           | Depend **(\*)**     | Checkpoint           | Can be banned if abused | Medium     | Depend **(\**)** |

-**Note**: When not sign-in Facebook will usually redirect you to the login page or prevent you from loading more comments / replies
+**Note**: When not sign-in Facebook will usually redirect you to the login page or prevent you from loading more comments / replies.

 **(\*)** Depend on the tasks that you need to sign in to perform.
 Example: Tasks that need to access private groups or private posts, ...

-**(\**)** Depend on how much data you want to extract, the more the number, the more times for scrolling down to load the contents
+**(\**)** Depend on how much data you want to extract, the more the number, the more times for scrolling down to load the contents.

 ### DISCLAIMER

 All information provided in this repo and related articles are for educational purposes only.
 So use at your own risk, I will not guarantee & not be responsible for any situations including:
 - Whether your Facebook account may get Checkpoint due to rapid actions.
-- Problems that may occur or for any abuse of the information or the code provided
+- Problems that may occur or for any abuse of the information or the code provided.
-- Problems about your privacy while using IP hiding techniques or malicious scripts
+- Problems about your privacy while using IP hiding techniques or malicious scripts.

 <div id="1"></div>

 # 1️⃣ &nbsp;[Access Token by Personal Account + Graph API](#top)

-Use your own Token with **full permission** for fetching data.
-The information of this method I refer from this [Vietnamese blog](https://ahachat.com/help/blog/cach-lay-token-facebook).
+Use your own Token with **almost full permission** for fetching data.
 In my opinion, this is the **MOST EFFECTIVE** method.

 > Demo: Updating...

 ## Knowledge

+The knowledge of this method I refer from this [Vietnamese blog](https://ahachat.com/help/blog/cach-lay-token-facebook).

-### I. Facebook Token by App
+### I. Facebook Token types

-Updating...
+There are 2 types of Facebook Tokens: Token by App and by Personal Account.
+The Facebook Token by App is the safest one, as it will have a limited lifetime and only has some basic permissions to manipulate on pages and groups.
+So our main focus will on the Facebook Token by Personal Account.

 ### II.
 Facebook Token by Personal Account

+Updating...

+## Implement data extraction with Graph API

 Updating...